dbgarlisch/ScratchArea/README.md

 Returns the face type.
 <dl>
   <dt><code>face</code></dt>
-  <dd>A face as a list of global pwio indices.
+  <dd>A face as a list of global pwio indices.</dd>
-      See <code>pwio::getCellFaces</code>.</dd>
 </dl>

 For a 2D grid, the face type will be  *bar*.

 For a 3D grid, the face type will be one *tri* or *quad*.

+See also, **pwio::getCellFaces**.

 <br/>
 ```Tcl
 pwio::getEntityCell { ent ndx {localCellVarName ""} }
 ```
 Returns an entity cell as a list of global pwio indices.
-These indices are only valid for calls to <code>pwio::getCoord</code>.
+These indices are only valid for calls to **pwio::getCoord**.
 <dl>
   <dt><code>ent</code></dt>
   <dd>The grid entity.</dd>